 Again, a camera that has lots of megapixels is forgiving.
 If you are standing too back and far from the subject while taking the photo, you will require more flexibility of cropping in close and still having a different size image.

 One of the advantages of having a camera with more megapixels is that it will become easier to crop out the part of the original image you want to emphasize.
 For example, take a picture of a bird in the background.
 If you’re going to crop it in a precise way, you will definitely require a good megapixel camera.

 Why Don’t Megapixels Matter?

 The trouble comes when we reach the point where the smartphone cameras come with enough megapixels.
-Take an example if you have the 1080P HDTV with the resolution of 2.1 megapixels.
-Again, the high-end 4K displays come with the 8.3 megapixels.
+Take an example if you have the 1080P HDTV with a resolution of 2.1 megapixels.
+Again, the high-end 4K displays come with 8.3 megapixels.

 The phone with the 1.4-micrometer pixel size always has better images compared to the 1-micrometer pixel size.
 Whenever you choose to go ahead with the printing of your work, the high-resolution camera won’t be of any help because it cannot create better physical images.
 Sometimes, having pixels per inch type of photography sounds fantastic.